Rafael López (illustrator and artist): Exhibitions and collections

-In 2022, Rafael López created 57 portraits documenting Latino heritage and culture in the U.S.,for¡Presente!
+In 2024, López was the subject of a retrospective at the National Center for Children’s Illustrated Literature.
+The exhibition presented over fifty original works and emphasized his fusion of Mexican folk traditions with modern visual storytelling.
+It also featured a community mural and an interactive art-making activity.
+Rafael López created 57 portraits documenting Latino heritage and culture in the U.S.in 2022,for¡Presente!
 A Latino History of the United States at the Smithsonian National Museum of the American Latino in Washington D.C.
 Lopez's work was part of the 2020 exhibit, Now & Then: Contemporary Illustrators and their Childhood Art and the 2017 exhibition, Eric Carle and Friends: What's your Favorite Color? at the Eric Carle Museum in Amherst, Massachusetts.
 In 2016, original paintings were exhibited at the Smithsonian's National Postal Museum at an exhibition called New York City: A Portrait through stamp art.
 Several of Lopez's works were exhibited in 2016 at the National Hispanic Cultural Center in Albuquerque, New Mexico and in 2015 at the National Museum of Mexican Art in Chicago.
 Selected paintings on wood and original drawings were shown at a multimedia exhibition called Writing With Pictures at the California Center for the Arts.
 Original art by López can also be found in the Mazza Museum, International Art for children's books collection.
 Archival materials about the life and work of Rafael López are part of the University of California, Santa Barbara CEMA Library Collection.
 Works by Rafael López were exhibited at Manifest Hope in Washington D.C., Manifest Equality in Los Angeles and Re:Form Education in New York.
 In 2009, he was asked to create three paintings for Oprah Winfrey's school in South Africa and then presented them to her at the National Association for Independent Schools conference in Chicago, Illinois.